opensciencegrid/xcache/explanation.md

 If any single download failed, STASHCP itself has failed.
 In this case, STASHCP returns 4.

 ### downloading_timeout.sh
 This is a separate script that tracks the size of a file being downloaded, and cuts off the download command if the file's size does not change enough in a given period of time.
+This helps to tell the difference between a stalled download and a slow download.

 Usage: `downloading_timeout.sh -t <TIMEOUT> -d <DIFF> -f <FILE> -s <EXPSIZE> <DOWNLOADING COMMAND>`